pronoiac/the-manual/the-manual.md

 The larger record companies are able to spend fortunes on producers picking up restaurant tabs, taking them horse riding, power boat racing, hang gliding, jet packing and getting involved in all other kinds of pranks and japes.
 All this buying of favours (even when engineered very subtly) generates a self loathing within the producer which will in turn find self expression in being redirected back at the plugger.

-The law of diminishing returns always rules.OB
+The law of diminishing returns always rules.

 Being a plugger or a Radio One producer is a dangerous game to be in.
 It is one of the fastest ways of losing contact with what ever finer qualities your soul might have had.